 Sedum adolphi 'Golden Glow', x Graptosedum 'Golden Glow'

-This succulent is a hybrid of unknown parentage that has been erroneously considered to be Sedum adolphi, and it is still and found with this name in many collections.
-At the same time, it has also been distributed as x Graptosedum 'Golden Glow'.
-However, the flowers do not show any trait of Graptopetalum, so the plant most likely is a Sedum hybrid.
+This succulent is a hybrid of unknown parentage that has been erroneously considered Sedum adolphi, and it is still found with this name in many collections.
+At the same time, it has also been distributed as ×Graptosedum 'Golden Glow'.
+However, the flowers do not show any trait of Graptopetalum, so the plant is most likely a Sedum hybrid.

-Sedum 'Golden Glow' is a small succulent shrub that forms loose, clustered rosettes atop arching stems.
+Sedum 'Golden Glow' is a small succulent shrub that forms loosely clustered rosettes atop arching stems.
 It grows up to 12 inches (30 cm) tall.
 The rosettes are up to 2.4 inches (6 cm) in diameter.
-Leaves are fleshy, boat-shaped, with colors that range from green, golden yellow, to coppery orange.
-Its tips turn red when exposed to bright sunlight.
-Flowers are white, star-shaped, and appear in spring in clusters at the end of the stems.
+Leaves are thick, fleshy, and boat-shaped, with a color that ranges from green and golden yellow to coppery orange.
+Their tips turn red when exposed to bright sunlight.
+Flowers are white, star-shaped, and appear in clusters at the end of the stems in spring.

 How to Grow and Care for Sedum 'Golden Glow'